machinefixer/yahoo-weather/README.md

-# yahoo-weather
+# yahoo-weather (In-Progress)

-A clone of Yahoo Weather iOS APP
+A clone of Yahoo Weather iOS App

 ### Requirements